DenLilleMand/archdotfiles/debugging_eduroam.md

 ```

 It might be running with success in the authentication, if it is not a success you will want to make sure that
 you're executing it with "sudo" because the ap scan might need sudo privileges to scan.
+Another reason
+might be if the